dxa4481/clientHashing/README.md

 - In the unlikely compromise from a passive man in the middle attack, one's credentials could be sniffed.
 - It's cheap for clients to brute force the server by attempting to log into multiple user accounts

-Another disadvantage is it's also cheap for the client to perform brute force attacks against multiple users against the server.
-If an attacker got a list of all users for example, they could send many concurrent requests to the server and either cause a DoS condition, or possibly log into a user account.
+Addressing the last bullet point, if an attacker got a list of all users for example, they could send many concurrent requests to the server and either cause a DoS condition, or possibly log into a user account.

 #### Client side hashing addresses these issues
 When hashing clientside the server has very little load on the server when logging a user in.
 The hashing load is distributed to all of the concurrent users.
 Credentials are also never transmitted over TLS; only the user's hash is sent to the server.
 It's also extremely expensive for a client to attempt to brute force the server's login across multiple users.